SheensonSV/CPUTempTray/README.md

 The minimum showing temperature is 1 grad Celsius and the max is 99.

+In that iteration you CAN NOT to run this code from IDE.
+Only after getting artefact.
+It used System Console().
+It doesn't get nullpointerexception only if it runs through "java -jar cputemptray.jar".

 ### Prerequisites

 You don't need to install any another tools.